EnterpriseDB/barman/doc/manual/50-feature-details.en.md

 > and streaming from the standby due to the way Barman performs WAL duplication
 > checks and [an undocumented behaviours in all versions of PostgreSQL](https://www.postgresql.org/message-id/20170316170513.1429.77904@wrigleys.postgresql.org).

+### Immediate checkpoint

+Before starting a backup, Barman requests a checkpoint, which generates additional workload.
+Normally that checkpoint is throttled according to the settings for workload control on the PostgreSQL server, which means that the backup could be delayed.

+This default behaviour can be changed through the `immediate_checkpoint` configuration global/server option (set to `false` by default).

+If `immediate_checkpoint` is set to `true`, PostgreSQL will not try to limit the workload, and the checkpoint will happen at maximum speed, starting the backup as soon as possible.

+At any time, you can override the configuration option behaviour, by issuing `barman backup` with any of these two options:

+- `--immediate-checkpoint`, which forces an immediate checkpoint;
+- `--no-immediate-checkpoint`, which forces to wait for the checkpoint to happen.

 ## Archiving features
 ### WAL compression